 The Importance Of A Healthy Middle Childhood

-In early childhood, a child generally learns things like emotional control and attachments, cognitive skills, language skills, and motor skills.
-They often begin to develop these skills and abilities further as they grow older and work their way through middle childhood.
+In early childhood, a child learns emotional control and attachments, cognitive skills, language skills, and motor skills.
+They often develop these skills and abilities further as they age and work through middle childhood.
 If they don't learn these skills during their early childhood, it can lead to deficiencies in their later life and may cause them to experience challenges as they enter middle childhood.
 They may also have difficulty in their adulthood due to this delay.

 Children who experience environmental stress or inadequate care and attention from a caregiver may have delayed milestones.
-These delays can potentially damage brain development, which may then lead to issues with physical development and social development within the child.
-Though this can be helped in later life, it’s generally easier for children to develop these skills earlier rather than later.
-Therefore, it can be vital for a child to have a healthy early and middle childhood.
+These delays might damage brain development, potentially leading to issues with social development.
+Though developmental delays can be assisted in later life, parents and caregivers can prevent some challenges by being present in a child's life.

 Setting Up Children For Success